To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 fundgroup: used to group a funder and its associated award number(s) for items with multiple funders.

 funder_name: name of the funding agency as it appears in the funding Registry.
-Funder names that do not match those in the registry will be accepted to cover instances where the funding organization is not listed.
+Funder names that do not match those in the registry will be accepted to cover instances where the funding organisation is not listed.

 funder_identifier: funding agency identifier in the form of a DOI, must be nested within the funder_name assertion.
 The funder_identifier must be taken from the funding Registry and cannot be created by the member.
 Deposits without funder_identifier or ror do not qualify as funding records.